 The Kitchen Follies accompanies Atlas’ exhibition the past is here, the futures are coming, in The Kitchen gallery from March 28–May 12.
 Atlas presents new video installations 2003 and The Years that incorporate aspects of his past works along with found footage and newly shot material.
+The gallery will be open until 7:50pm each night of the performances.
 For more information, please click here.

 Organized by Katy Dammers and Tim Griffin

 May 3–5, 8pm

 May 10–12, 8pm